What are the benefits of joining the U.S. Air Force?

 Other Questions about U.S. Air Force

-- What type of training is required for U.S. Air Force personnel?
+- What type of physical fitness requirements are there for U.S. Air Force personnel?

-- What types of jobs are available in the U.S. Air Force?
+- What type of special operations are available in the U.S. Air Force?

-- What is the promotion process in the U.S. Air Force?
+- What type of career advancement opportunities are available in the U.S. Air Force?

-- What type of support is available for U.S. Air Force personnel?
+- What type of leave is available for U.S. Air Force personnel?

-- What is the medical care like for U.S. Air Force personnel?
+- What type of housing is available for U.S. Air Force personnel?